Geordie: Vocabulary

-The Geordie word netty, meaning a toilet and place of need and necessity for relief or bathroom, has an uncertain origin, though some have theorised that it may come from slang used by Roman soldiers on Hadrian's Wall, which may have later become gabinetti in the Romance language Italian (such as in the Westoe Netty, the subject of a famous painting from Bob Olley).
-However, gabbinetto is the Modern Italian diminutive of gabbia, which actually derives from the Latin cavea ("hollow", "cavity", "enclosure"), the root of the loanwords that became the Modern English cave, cage, and gaol.
-Thus, another explanation would be that it comes from a Modern Italian form of the word gabinetti, though only a relatively small number of Italians have migrated to the North of England, mostly during the 19th century.
+The Geordie word netty, meaning a toilet and place of need and necessity for relief or bathroom, has an uncertain origin.
+However, some have theorised that it may come from slang used by Roman soldiers on Hadrian's Wall, which may have later become gabinetti in the Romance language Italian (such as in the Westoe Netty, the subject of a famous painting from Bob Olley).
+Gabinetto in Modern Italian actually derives from the French word cabinet, which can also have the meaning of "toilet" (cabinet d'aisances).
+Thus, another explanation would be that it comes from the Modern Italian plural form of the word gabinetti, though only a relatively small number of Italians have migrated to the North of England, mostly during the 19th century.

 Some etymologists connect the word netty to the Modern English word needy.
 John Trotter Brockett, writing in 1829 in his A glossary of north country words..., claims that the etymon of netty (and its related form neddy) is the Modern English needy and need.

 Bill Griffiths, in A Dictionary of North East Dialect, points to the earlier form, the Old English níd; he writes: "MS locates a possible early ex.
 "Robert Hovyngham sall make... at the other end of his house a knyttyng" York 1419, in which case the root could be OE níd 'necessary'".
 Another related word, nessy is thought (by Griffiths) to derive from the Modern English "necessary".

-A poem called "Yam" narrated by author Douglas Kew, demonstrates the usage of a number of Geordie words.
+A poem called "Yam" narrated by author Douglas Kew demonstrates the usage of a number of Geordie words.